CCA Breakfast of the Americas 2020

 The Canadian Council for the Americas Alberta is honored in extending an invitation to join us at our keynote annual event “THE BREAKFAST OF THE AMERICAS” which in this occasion focuses on the themes: “The New NAFTA” and “The Future of Energy in Latin America”.
 The program will take place virtually using the Zoom platform on the morning of June 9, 2020.
 The Breakfast of the Americas is a signature CCA event which provides participants with first-hand information, key contacts, and valuable market intelligence to support their efforts to do business in strategic sectors of the Mexican market.

-We are honored to have the participation of Dr. Jesus Seade, Under Secretary of Foreign Affairs of Mexico who is our guest speaker who will deliver a keynote presentation on The New Canada, U.S., Mexico Agreement.
+We are honored to have the participation of Dr. Jesus Seade, Under Secretary for North America with the Ministry of Foreign Affairs of Mexico and Chief Negotiator for Mexico in the USMCA/CUSMA/TMEC, who is our guest speaker who will deliver a keynote presentation on The New Canada, U.S., Mexico Agreement.
 Dr. Seade will join Matt Rooney, with the George Bush Institute and Carlo Dade, with the Canada West Foundation for a panel discussion on how the new North American agreement will impact business relationships, trade and investment in the region in different sectors and industries.

-We welcome the participation of Ambassador Pierre Alarie, Director for Latin America, ATCO Group, Leonardo Beltran, Board Member and Advisor, Sustainable Energy for All and Fundación por Mexico, World Bank, and John Padilla, Director, IPD Latin America.
+We welcome the participation of Pierre Alarie, Managing Director, Latin America, with ATCO; Leonardo Beltran, Board Member and Advisor, Sustainable Energy for All and Fundación por Mexico, World Economic Forum; John Padilla, Director, IPD Latin America; and Mike Holden, Vice President of Policy and Chief Economics, Business Council of Alberta.
 “THE FUTURE OF ENERGY IN LATIN AMERICA” portion will provide different perspectives on how new trends and technologies are or will affect the way different source of energy are being produced in Latin America and how this is impacting business relationships, trade and investment in the region in different industries.

-Jesús Seade serves as Undersecretary for North America for the Mexican Ministry of Foreign Affairs.
-He previously served as Chief NAFTA Negotiator for President Lopez Obrador.
-Seade holds a Chemical Engineering degree (Summa Cum Laude) from UNAM-Mexico, and a BPhil and DPhil degrees in Economics from the University of Oxford.
-He has led a very global career straddling academia (in UK, France, Mexico, Hong Kong and China) and high-level public service nationally and internationally (Mexico’s multilateral ambassador in the creation of WTO; and top or senior officer in the three leading global economic bodies: WTO in Geneva, and World Bank and IMF in Washington DC).
+Chemical Engineer (UNAM) and PhD in Economics (University of Oxford).
+Very global career straddling academia (in UK, France, Mexico, Hong Kong and China) and high-level public service nationally and internationally (Mexico's multilateral ambassador in the creation of WTO; and top or senior officer in the three leading global economic bodies: WTO in Geneva, and World Bank and IMF in Washington DC).
 As Ambassador to GATT, he led Mexico’s playing a very influential and constructive role in the creation of WTO.
 As WTO Deputy Director-General he led economic work and relations with governments, legislatures, press and business sectors in member countries around the world.
-As IMF Senior Advisor he held final responsibility, under the IMF Board, for IMF policies towards three major countries in financial crisis in 1998-2001: Brazil, Argentina and Turkey, and later presided over all IMF transparency work (fiscal, banking and data).
-As an academic, he has influential publications listed in doctoral programs in the US and Europe for over 30 years, in public finance, market structure and international trade.
-In Hong Kong and China he has been Vice-President of two leading universities and, in HK, he was a member of the Advisory Boards of the ministers of trade and of financial services.
+As IMF Senior Advisor he held final responsibility, under the IMF Board, for IMF policies (inc. each disbursement) towards three major countries in financial crisis in 1998-2001: Brazil, Argentina and Turkey, and the massive debt forgiveness of 15 poor African countries; and then presided over all IMF transparency work (fiscal, banking and data).
+As an academic, he has influential publications listed in doctoral programs in the US and Europe since 30 years ago and until now, in public finance, market structure and international trade.
+International Economic Law Advisory Board member of the Georgetown Law School from 1998 to 2010.
+In Hong Kong and China he has been Vice-President of Lingnan University and Shenzhen University, two leading universities and, in HK, he was a member of the Advisory Boards of the ministers of trade and of financial services.
+Currently, he is Undersecretary for North America in the Ministry of Foreign Affairs and Chief Negotiator for Mexico in the USMCA, successor to NAFTA.

 GUEST SPEAKER PANELISTS